GA

 4. Augusta

 Augusta is another Georgia destination that’s full of history, natural beauty, southern charm, and sky-high quality of life.
-Founded in the early 1700s, it was a trading post in British colonial times and was heavily involved in both the Civil and Revolutionary wars.
+Founded in the early 1700s, it was a trading post in British colonial times and was heavily involved in both the Civil and Revolutionary Wars.
 With its Antebellum mansions and many historical sites, Augusta’s tumultuous past remains on clear display today.

 Make no mistake, though!
 This dynamic city offers retirees all the perks of a modern metropolis: restaurants, bars, cafes, museums, galleries, sports, parks, and so on.
 The Garden City also benefits from a striking location on the Savannah River and, of course, hosts the annual Augusta Masters golf tournament that it’s famous for around the world.
 Throw in its reasonably low crime rate, affordable housing, and strong healthcare system, and Augusta’s hard to fault.